fderepas/unix_memo/markdown/pi_gadget.md

 In [these kinds](https://www.adafruit.com/product/4448) of breakout cables:
 - Red wire connects to 5V power (from USB host)
-- Black wire connects to common data/power ground
+- Black wire connects to common data/power ground Powering the Pi via the GPIO header, you are connecting your power supply directly to the main 5V rail.
+This means you bypass:
+- The [Polyfuse](https://elinux.org/Polyfuses_explained): A resettable fuse on the USB-C input that protects against over-current events.
+- Over-voltage Protection: Circuitry that protects the Pi from voltage spikes.
+- Reverse-Polarity Protection: A diode that prevents damage if you were to accidentally connect the power backward.

 # USB Connection